 You will need to factor in the cost of living in the country/state you have selected compared to Las Cruces, as well as the exchange rate of the local currency against the U.S. Dollar if you are in an international destination.
 The cost of living will be higher in some locations and lower in others, even within the same country.
 Similarly, currency exchange rates will be more favorable in some countries than in others.
 We recommend that you come up with a budget and take that into consideration when selecting your program.
 As a reminder, don’t forget to apply for scholarships!

 Remember how we said you could go pretty much anywhere, as long as it’s safe to travel there?
 We determine a country’s safety based on the recommendations issued by the U.S. Department of State.
 Per NMSU policy, traveling is limited to locations/countries listed as Level 1 and Level 2 on U.S. Department of State travel advisory system.

 If you are looking to learn a foreign language, it is best to select a program in a country that speaks that language.
 However, this should not be a limiting factor in your program selection, as many programs offer courses taught in English, meaning you are not required to be fluent in or in the process of learning the foreign language.
 In such cases, you may want to consider other factors, such as culture and overall interest in the region of your program.

-There are different types of study abroad programs available through our office, to meet the needs of each of our students.
+There are different types of education abroad programs available through our office, to meet the needs of each of our students.
 The main types of programs available through Education Abroad are:

 - Intensive Language